 the shear diversity of neighborhoods, allowing you to find the type that fits

 your lifestyle and aspirations.

-executive, management, and professional occupations, with 22.0% of the residents employed.
+clerical, assistant, and tech support occupations, with 19.8% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations